-The Veteran's service connection claim for a skin rash under the breast to rib cage is denied, and her left foot bunionectomy rating is remanded.
-The Veteran also has pending claims for a compensable rating for her scar condition and TDIU.
+The Veteran's service connection claim for a skin rash under the breast to rib cage is denied, and her rating in excess of 10 percent for left foot bunionectomy is also denied.
+The Veteran's request for a compensable rating for scar status post metatarsal osteotomy/metatarsal head osteotomy is remanded, and her TDIU claim is also remanded.

 - Claimed conditions